VarunKumar-Xaviers/Battery-Level--Android-App/README.md

 ## Features
 - Shows the Battery Level in Large Font
 - Adapts for various screan sizes
-- Adapts for Landscape and Potrait oreantations
+- Adapts for Landscape and Potrait orientations
 ## Languages Suported
-English Hindhi
+English Hindi